19th Annual CME Symposium

-This advanced CME activity will provide participants with state-of-the-art information and practical guidance from internationally recognized experts on progress in managing HIV and viral hepatitis, including drug development and treatment, management of important comorbidities, and drug-drug interactions.
+This advanced CME activity will provide participants with state-of-the-art information and practical guidance from internationally recognized experts on progress in managing HIV and viral hepatitis, including drug development and treatment, management of important comorbidities, HIV prevention strategies, eradication of hepatitis C and COVID-19 in the context of HIV.
 The discussions at this meeting will allow clinicians to provide the highest quality of care in a variety of practice settings.

-The primary goals of this activity are to increase each attendee’s competence to:
+The primary goals of this activity are to enhance each attendee’s capabilities to:

 The curriculum offered at this activity is designed to meet the needs of Infectious Disease Physicians, Hepatologists, Gastroenterologists, Family Physicians, Nurse Practitioners, Physician Assistants, Nurses, Pharmacists, and others involved in frontline HIV and Hepatitis patient care and treatment.